RachM/thesis/ATSP/README.md

 To use:

 calculateDistributionsAndKL.m:
-  - Script for calculating the length scale distributions and KL divergence.
+  - Script for calculating the length scale distributions and KL divergence

 calculateNCD.sh:
-  - Shell script for calculating the NCD between instances.
+  - Shell script for calculating the NCD between instances
   - Assumes:
     - saveAtspAsBinary has been run
     - suitable compressors are on the file system